dhonaobina/myApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Remember

+To have Node.js and npm installed on your system before creating an Angular app and make sure you have the correct versions.

 ## Building Blocks of an Angular Application
 **Components**